MrMisterMisterMister/project-accessibility/projectaccessibility/README.md

     </picture>
 </a></p>

-This project is a React application scaffolded with Vite, providing a fast and efficient development environment.
+[Project Accessibility][1] is a React application scaffolded with Vite, providing a fast and efficient development environment.
 Below are the npm scripts available for managing various aspects of the project.

 ## Available Scripts